 Brief: A constellation of orbiting space vehicles that provides highly precise and reliable navigation data, 24 hours a day, to military and civilian users around the world.
-Signals permit calculation of location within less
+Signals permit calculation of location within less than 100 ft.

 Function: Worldwide navigation satellite.